HLBarker/MachineLearningPortfolio/PredictingStudentPerformance/PredictingStudentPerformance.md

 Spot-checking ML algorithms
 ---------------------------

 Models that appear useful for accurate prediction (minimized root mean squared error) include gbm, rf, treebag, and rpart.
-In addition these useful models are all fairly correlated with eachother and thus model stacking will likely not improve prediction accuracy.
+In addition these useful models are all fairly correlated with eachother and thus model stacking may not improve prediction accuracy.

 ``` r
 control <- trainControl(method = "repeatedcv", number = 10, repeats=3)